Zhengde Emperor: Style of government

-Upon ascending to the throne, the Zhengde Emperor was confronted with three major issues that had been passed down to him: insufficient state revenue, a vulnerable military presence on the northwestern border with the Mongols, and conflicts between the imperial eunuchs and officials regarding problem-solving methods.
+Upon ascending to the throne, the Zhengde Emperor inherited three major issues: insufficient state revenue, a vulnerable military presence on the northwestern border with the Mongols, and conflicts between the court eunuchs and officials regarding problem-solving methods.
 The Emperor tended to side with the eunuchs, disregarding the counsel of the grand secretaries.
 This disagreement between the ruler and his officials was partly due to a generational gap, as the Zhengde Emperor was young and the youngest grand secretary was fifty-six years old.

 In contrast to his father, who exercised imperial authority sparingly, delegated power effectively, and dutifully fulfilled his responsibilities, the Zhengde Emperor showed little concern for state affairs.
 His restless spirit rebelled against official orthodoxy and he disregarded the meticulously prescribed ceremonial and ritual duties of an emperor.
 He resisted the objections and demands of officials, but readily fulfilled the requests and desires of the eunuchs.
 In the early years of his reign, he actively avoided official audiences and discussions on Confucian topics.
 This behavior was seen as a major concern for the Confucian-minded bureaucracy, as they believed that a monarch who adhered to all ceremonies, precedents, and duties was crucial for the functioning of the state.
 However, the Zhengde Emperor had a wide range of other interests, including riding, archery, hunting, and music.
 He was particularly fond of composing songs and singing, and he promoted music throughout the court.
 He also enjoyed playing games with his eunuchs, leading to the establishment of several imperial shops run by them.
 He supported various forms of entertainment, such as wrestling, acrobatics, magic, and fireworks.
 He often indulged in these activities with the eunuchs, neglecting his studies and getting drunk for days on end.
 He even refused to attend to state affairs, much to the dismay of the officials.
-In fact, he would often roam the streets of Beijing incognito in search of entertainment, causing great consternation among the officials.
+He would often roam the streets of Beijing incognito in search of entertainment, causing great consternation among the officials.